amonkhouse/WhatsApp-Wordcloud-Generator/README.md

 ## Running the main program

 To create a Wordcloud, run `python create_wordcloud.py`.
 The program will prompt you for the name of the file (without the `.txt` suffix) that you want to process.
 This file must be in a folder called `data`.
+For example, if you have a file called "Amy.txt" in your data folder, you would only need to type "Amy".
 Wordclouds will be saved to a `wordclouds` folder.